-We teach the Foundation Subjects through a topic based approach, always encouraging children to make links to prior learning.
+We teach the Foundation Subjects with a focus on powerful knowledge, always encouraging children to make links to prior learning.
 We aim to provide real experiences.
 We believe that children learn by doing, so we take them on several educational visits, invite speakers into school, bring in artefacts and interesting objects, and use our environment to spark learning.

 Click here to view the Year 1 Curriculum Overview 2020-21